2025 Guide to AMCAS Work & Activities

 All 15 work and activity entries require an “Experience Description.”
 The majority of your word count should be used to provide the facts of what you did, closing with 1-2 sentences reflecting on that experience.
 If you’re combining more than one similar experience in this entry, describe all of them.

-Your Most Meaningful Activities allow more writing space for you to share more of the abstract ways an experience impacted or shaped you.
+Your “most meaningful activities” allow additional writing space for you to share more of the abstract ways an experience impacted or shaped you.
 Be careful not to get too flowery or emotional in your experience descriptions.
 Your personal statement is the best place on your AMCAS to convey emotion and introspection.

 Here are some tips to keep in mind as you write:

 • Cover all the facts.
 Try to include all relevant factual details about your experience, including the who, what, when, where, how, and why.
-If you worked as a research assistant, describe in concise detail what your research project was observing and the school or organization name that they operated under.
+If you worked as a research assistant, describe in concise detail what your research project was observing and the school or organization name under which they operated.

 • Include your contribution.
 Modestly but comprehensively describe your contributions to this experience.
 If you worked as a tutor at university, talk about how exactly you helped students achieve academic success.